 “Chief Information Bureau”

+It appears that at some point, Harry was sent to Bilibid Prison outside Manila.
+It is not known when he arrived.
 On December 12, 1944, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
-At 4:00 a.m. the morning of December 13, Harry and the other POWs were awakened.
+At 4:00 a.m. on the morning of December 13, Harry and the other POWs were awakened.

 The high ranking officers were the first put into the ship’s aft hold.
 Being the first ones into the hold meant that they would suffer many deaths.
 Around the perimeter of the hold were two tiers of bunks for the POWs.
 The heat was so bad that men soon began to pass out.
 One survivor said, “The fist fights began when men began to pass out.
 We knew that only the front men in bay would be able to get enough air.”
 The POWs who were closer to the hold’s hatch used anything they could find to fan air toward those further away from it.